l1nd53y/Brilliant-Bananas-Project/README.md

 # Brilliant-Bananas-Project Multiverse Final Inventory Project (Chad, Afreen, Sharon & Lindsey)

 # Description of our Project:
-We built a Brilliant Bananas Inventory App for 4 Warehouses.Where each warehouse displays a list of all items in each aisle.The user can view details of each item like name, price,description and category by clicking on any specific item from the list.
+We built a Brilliant Bananas Inventory App for 4 Warehouses.Each warehouse displays a list of all items in each aisle.The user can view details of each item like name, price, description and category by clicking on any specific item from the list.
 A new item can be added in each aisle by submitting the form.
 An item can also be removed from the warehouse.

 # Collaborators :
 - Chad